MaximeRombach/focal_plane_calc/SolidworksAutomationTool/README.md

 # Brief

-The Solidworks Automation Tool project aims to automate complex and repetitive modelling tasks.
+The Solidworks Automation Tool is a project developed by LASTRO from EPFL.

+This project aims to automate complex and repetitive modelling tasks to build a 3D model of the robotic fiber positioner holder.

 Though there are parameter-based CAD software available, we chose to try automating Solidworks, as it is one of the most widely used CAD modelling software.